 Kids tablets are more popular than ever.
 Most children will eventually want a tablet device of their own.
 When I was a child I wanted the same pair of trainers that all my friends were wearing, or that computer game for the Sinclair ZX Spectrum 48k (showing my age there!).

 Kids tablets have different considerations to when buying for adults.
 Their technical specification is different, and there is a requirement for additional physical robustness.

-It is also in your interest as parents to familiarise your kids with modern technology, and touch screen tablet devices is one good way of doing this.
+It is also in your interest as parents to familiarize your kids with modern technology, and touch screen tablet devices is one good way of doing this.

 In this article, we explore why children want tablets and what you should consider when buying one for your kids.
 We also look at how to keep your children secure when online, and how modern technology is playing a key role in your child's education.

 Tablet computers can play an important role in your child's upbringing.
 They are a source of fascination for children that is also educational.
 It is also handy for you as a parent.

 Applications exist to lull your child to sleep by playing soothing music.
 They play films (movies) which is a source of distraction on those long journey's by car or rail.
 There are also lots of games to occupy the time, and eReader applications for children who like to read comics.

 As you can see, tablets are versatile in their functionality and therefore mutually beneficial to both parent and child.
 However, before you go rushing off buying the latest device, there are some considerations first.

 One of the key considerations is at what age should you consider buying a tablet device for your children?
 There are no easy answers to this question, as this article explains (Opens New Window).

 In short, there is no blueprint for the timing or the method of introducing technology, and in particular online or internet-connected technology, in to your child's world.
 It is a judgement call you as parents will need to make.